hjacobs/kube-downscaler/README.rst

 Deployments are interchangeable by statefulset for this whole guide.

-It will scale the deployment's replicas to zero if all of the following conditions are met:
+It will scale down the deployment's replicas if all of the following conditions are met:

 * current time is not part of the "uptime" schedule or current time is part of the "downtime" schedule.
 The schedules are being evaluated in following order:
     * ``downscaler/downtime`` annotation on the deployment/stateful set